Newsflash: there’s no better time than spring to have a wardrobe clear out.

 - Does it make me feel good when I wear it?

 Depending on the answers to these questions, go ahead and place the piece on the appropriate pile.

 Oh, and try to avoid getting rid of anything, as in throwing it away.
-I mean, letting fashion sit in a landfill isn’t exactly environmentally-friendly.
+After all, letting fashion sit in a landfill isn’t exactly environmentally-friendly.